Natural Foods That Fight Diabetes

-With Diabetes on the increase more people are suffering with the disease than before.
+With Diabetes on the increase, more people are suffering from the disease than before.
 It is a condition where it causes your blood sugar level to become too high.

-There is hope however, to combat diabetes in a natural way and the article below discusses some of the foods that can help.
+There is hope, however, to combat diabetes in a natural way and the article below discusses some of the foods that can help.

 Diabetes has no known cure, but there are many ways to control the disease and prevent the symptoms from interfering with daily life.

 One major way to help control diabetes is through a healthy diet.
 It is common knowledge that diabetics need to be careful around sugar and carbs, but what foods will actually help control the disease?
 Here are some natural dietary supplements that control diabetes.

 Bitter melon can do wonders for your metabolism.
 You can make your own juice from melons at the supermarket, or buy bitter melon juice at Asian food markets.